-Predicted by Albert Einstein's theory of general relativity in 1916, a massive object like Earth distorts space-time around it like a bowling ball dropped on a trampoline.
-The larger the object, the more space-time is distorted by it.
-If a marble were circling around the bowling ball on the dimpled trampoline, it would fall inward, toward the bowling ball, like a rock in space circling a planet.
+As predicted by Albert Einstein's theory of general relativity in 1916, a massive object like Earth distorts space-time around it like a bowling ball dropped on a trampoline.
+The larger the object, the more that space-time is distorted by that object.
+If a marble were circling around the bowling ball on the dimpled trampoline, the marble would fall inward, toward the bowling ball, like a rock in space circling a planet.
 Gravitational waves are ripples in space-time that travel outward from a source.
-[VIDEO: Gravitational Waves Simply Explained With a Cube and a Marble]
+[VIDEO: Gravitational Waves Simply Explained with a Cube and a Marble]

-Scientists think that powerful gravitational waves are created when two extremely dense objects — like a pair of neutron stars or a black hole and a neutron star — orbit one another in binary pairs.
-The interaction of those two objects swirl space-time, creating ripples that theoretically can be measured using powerful instrumentation.
+Scientists think that powerful gravitational waves are created when two extremely dense objects — like two neutron stars, two black holes, or a black hole and a neutron star — orbit one another in binary pairs.
+The interaction of those two objects swirls space-time, creating ripples that theoretically can be measured using powerful instrumentation.
+In the 20th century, researchers found indirect evidence of the existence of gravitational waves (that is, the researchers did not detect the waves directly, but instead observed the effects of those waves), but no direct detection was made.
 [See images of gravitational waves]

 CMB radiation came into existence about 380,000 years after the Big Bang.
 Scientists have mapped the CMB across the sky and found that it is a uniform temperature, evidence that bolsters cosmic inflation theory.

 "Why the cosmic microwave background temperature is the same at different spots in the sky would be a mystery if it was not for inflation saying, well, our whole sky came from this tiny region," Chuck Bennett, principal investigator of NASA's Wilkinson Microwave Anisotropy Probe (WMAP) mission, told Space.com in 2013.
 "So, the idea of inflation helps answer some of these mysteries, and it explains where these fluctuations came from."